Cervical Cancer Misdiagnosis

 While these symptoms can be associated with many different conditions, their persistence or severity could indicate the presence of cervical cancer.
 It’s important to consult a healthcare provider for any concerning symptoms to ensure appropriate evaluation and care.

 Dysplasia occurs before cancerous cells appear in the cervix.
-Once cervical cancer forms in the cervix, which is the opening to the uterus, it can grow and spread to the uterus and ovaries.
+Once cancer forms in the cervix, which is the opening to the uterus, the cervical cancer can grow and spread to the uterus and ovaries.
 Misdiagnosis of cervical cancer at this early stage can lead to delays in treatment, increasing the risk of the cancer progressing to more advanced stages.

 When pre-cancerous cells are detected, they can be removed effectively through a simple, minimally invasive procedure called a cone biopsy.
-However, if cervical cancer is misdiagnosed or if the pre-cancerous cells are not identified in time, the condition may progress to a point where a hysterectomy is required.
-Later stages of cervical cancer can mean aggressive and potentially harmful treatments, including radiation and chemotherapy, and invasive, disfiguring surgery.
+If these cells progress too long, a hysterectomy may be required.
+Later stages of cervical cancer can mean aggressive and potentially harmful treatments including radiation and chemotherapy, and invasive, disfiguring surgery.

 Cervical Cancer Misdiagnosis Explained